Facebook’s SlowFast video classifier AI was inspired by primate eyes

-Primates’ retinal ganglion cells receive visual info from photoreceptors that they transmit from the eye to the brain.
-Not all cells are created equal — an estimated that 80% operate at low frequency and recognize fine details while about 20% operate respond to swift changes — and it’s this biological dichotomy that inspired scientists at Facebook AI Research to pursue what they call SlowFast.
+Primates’ retinal ganglion cells receive visual info from photoreceptors that they then transmit from the eye to the brain.
+But not all cells are created equal — an estimated 80% operate at low frequency and recognize fine details, while about 20% respond to swift changes.
+This biological dichotomy inspired scientists at Facebook AI Research to pursue what they call SlowFast.
 It’s a machine learning architecture for video recognition that they claim achieves “strong performance” for both action classification and detection in footage.

 An implementation in Facebook’s PyTorch framework — PySlowFast — is available on GitHub, along with trained models.

 As the research team points out in a preprint paper, slow motions occur statistically more often than fast motions, and the recognition of semantics like colors, textures, and lighting can be refreshed slowly without compromising accuracy.
-On the other hand, it’s beneficial to analyze performed motions like clapping, waving, shaking, walking, or jumping at a high temporal resolution (i.e., using a greater number of frames), because they eevolve faster than their subject identities.
+On the other hand, it’s beneficial to analyze performed motions — like clapping, waving, shaking, walking, or jumping — at a high temporal resolution (i.e., using a greater number of frames), because they evolve faster than their subject identities.

 That’s where SlowFast comes in.
 It comprises two pathways, one of which operates at a low frame rate and slow refreshing speed optimized to capture information given by a few images or sparse frames.
 In contrast, the other pathway captures rapidly changing motion with a fast refreshing speed and high temporal resolution.

 The researchers assert that by treating the raw video at different temporal rates, SlowFast allows its two pathways to develop their own video modeling expertise.
-The slower path becomes better at recognizing static areas in the frame which don’t change or that change slowly, while the faster path learns to reliably suss out actions in dynamic areas.
+The slower path becomes better at recognizing static areas in the frame that don’t change or that change slowly, while the faster path learns to reliably suss out actions in dynamic areas.

 The information of the two pathways is fused, such that data from the fast pathway is fed into the slow pathway via lateral connections throughout the network.
 This allows the slow pathway to become aware of the results from the fast pathway, and it allows the results to be concatenated into a fully connected classification layer.